learn-co-curriculum/phase-1-method-types/README.md

 }
 ```

-Using `set` works well when we want to treat properties as private:
+Using `set` works well when we want to treat properties as private.
+Since
+'private' properties aren't supposed to be directly modified, `set` can act as
+an intermediate step.

+Stepping away from `Squares` for a moment, let's consider an example with
+`String` properties.
+Imagine we want to build a `Student` class.
+The class
+takes in a students' first and last name, but we are tasked with making sure
+names do not have any non-alphanumeric characters except for those that appear
+in names.
+This is sometimes referred to as _sanitizing_ text.

+With `set`, we can make sure that we sanitize input text both when an instance
+is created as well as later, if the property needs to change:

 ```js
 class Student {